k3nnethfrancis/leo/README.md

 # Project LION Discord Bot

-Fork of OpenAI Discord bot written in Python that uses the [completions API](https://beta.openai.com/docs/api-reference/completions) to have conversations and ask questions over documents with gpt-3.5-turbo.
-Uses the the [moderations API](https://beta.openai.com/docs/api-reference/moderations) to filter the messages.
+Forked the OpenAI Discord bot and upgraded the model to gpt-3.5-turbo, added questions over documents feature, experimenting on onboarding project recommender feature.
+Also uses the [moderations API](https://beta.openai.com/docs/api-reference/moderations) to filter the messages.

-This bot uses the [OpenAI Python Library](https://github.com/openai/openai-python), [discord.py](https://discordpy.readthedocs.io/), and [LangChain](https://python.langchain.com/).

 # Features
 ### Chat